-Dr Fehminaz Temel holds a medical degree from the Medical School of the Mediterranean University in Antalya, Turkey.
-Since graduation she has worked as a general practitioner for 9 years.
-She started public health specialty training in 2003 and received her Public Health Specialization (PHS) certificate from the Department of Public Health, Medical School of the Hacettepe University, in Ankara Province, Turkey in 2008.
-While obtaining her medical degree, she worked as a research assistant in Hacettepe I medical degree, she worked as a research assistant in Hacettepe University.
+Dr Fehminaz Temel holds a medical degree from the

+Medical School of the Mediterranean University in Antalya,

+Turkey.
+Since graduation she has worked as a general

+practitioner for 9 years.
+She started public health specialty training in 2003 and received her Public Health in Ankara Province, Turkey in 2008.
+While obtaining her medical degree, she worked as a research assistant in Hacettepe University.